lucaxue/lucaxue.dev/src/pages/posts/event-sourcing.md

 ### Recording our events

 Moving back to our `BankAccount` model, let's take a look at how the events are recorded.
 You may have noticed that we now extend the `EventSourcedAggregate` class, which contains all the logic to handle event sourcing.
-First we append it in memory, then we find the appropriate event handler to apply the event to our model.
+When recording an event, we first we append it in memory, then we find the appropriate event handler to apply the event to our model.

 ```php
 class BankAccount extends EventSourcedAggregate {/** */}